 Multimedia ties in quite a few different forms of entertainment.
 The good part is that all of these multimedia examples are useful on a website.
 For example, video works nicely for sharing quick information or for attempting a viral video of some sort.
 Audio is a must-have for musicians, podcasters, radios and more.
 In addition, images are pretty much used by every company out there.
 The only problem is that multimedia slows down your site.
 It has the ability to destroy site performance so much that people stop coming to check out your content.

-If you run an interior design or furniture company, people are bound to find your business by going to Google, searching for the closest relevant option in the area and giving you a call after checking out a website.
-It’s the way the world works today, and that means you need a solid website to share details about your business and get people to walk through your doors or call you up for an interior design quote.
+If you run an interior design or furniture company, people find your business by searching for the closest relevant option in the area and giving you a call after checking out your website.
+It’s the way the world works today, and that means you need a solid website to share details about your business and get people to walk through your doors or call you for an interior design quote.

 Trends come and go in the web design world, but minimalism seems to be sticking around.
 In fact, every type of design industry seems to somehow make its way back to the simpler times, allowing for more functionality and less flair.
 The point of a minimal website is to put most of the focus on the content that matters, as opposed to having flashy animations, 3D-looking web elements, and too many moving parts.